blueag8/Photography_Website/README.md

 This project was developed using the [gitpod.io](https://gitpod.io/workspaces/)

 1. create a virtual environment.
-I acheived this via the CLI by typing "virtualenv -p python3 [name of your virtual env]"
+I achieved this via the CLI by typing "virtualenv -p python3 [name of your virtual env]"
 2. I chose to create an env.py file and ensured that is was not published to the public repository by using gitignore.
-This command was "env.py > .gitignore"
+This command was "env.py >. gitignore"
 3. To activate the virtual env use "source bin/activate"
-4. Once inside the activated virtualenv install django.
-You may need to use the command "cd .. " to ensure you are in the root directory then use the command "pip3 install django ==1.11.24".
-If using gitpod I found that if in the virtualenv the "pip3" install [command] didn't work, and using the "easy_install"[command] worked.
+4. Once inside the activated virtualenv install Django.
+You may need to use the command "cd .. " to ensure you are in the root directory then use the command "pip3 install Django ==1.11.24".
+If using Gitpod I found that if in the virtualenv the "pip3" install [command] didn't work, and using the "easy_install"[command] worked.
-5. Create new project by running command "django-admin startproject [project_name] . " (the . is used to ensure you are in the root directory).
+5. Create a new project by running command "Django-admin startproject [project_name]. " (the . is used to ensure you are in the root directory).
-6. Next run the command "python3 manage.py migrate" this will initialise the application and create a default database.
+6. Next, run the command "python3 manage.py migrate" this will initialise the application and create a default database.
 7. CLI installation commands

     pip3 install django-bootstrap-modal-forms